asb-514/MY-INTRO-TO-PROGRAMMING-PROJECTS/README.md

 # MY-INTRO-TO-PROGRAMMING-PROJECTS
-this are the programms that I have written in the introduction to programming course
+these are the programms that I have written in the introduction to programming course